PikCeLL/FFXIVLogParser/README.md

 I'm aware that the code is probably not very idiomatic or clever, but it works for my use.
 One obvious improvement I think about is making it so one can use the tool without having to edit a file, with command line arguments to chose which fight to plot.

+## Known issues
+Fights with checkpoints are not handled well.
+Both phases are considered as one.
+The end of the first phase isn't counted as a clear of this phase because the whole fight isn't over.
+Overall this makes the tool not well suited for such fights.

 [^1]: just edit the `logFolder` variable

 [^2]: If you fight is in the preset variables, you can use those in the `create_graph()` call at the bottom, else you will need to fill en Encounter objet from scratch.